Prophet Inequalities for I.I.D. Random Variables from an Unknown Distribution: Introduction

-Finally, we show how to get arbitrarily close to the optimal bound of $0.745$ with $O(n^2)$ samples.
-The basic idea here is to mimic the optimal algorithm for known distributions, which uses a decreasing sequence of thresholds as determined by conditional acceptance probabilities, which are increasing over time.
-Our algorithm mirrors this approach using the corresponding quantiles of the empirical distribution function.
-It additionally skips a constant fraction of values at the beginning, and in our analysis we use the inequality of \citet*{DKW} to show simultaneous concentration of all empirical quantiles.
-These two steps allow us to reduce the number of required samples from $O(n^4)$ to $O(n^2)$, relative to the obvious approach which uses all random variables and uses Chernoff and union bounds to show concentration.
-We provide evidence that any algorithm that achieves the optimal bound with $o(n^2)$ samples would have to use very different techniques.
+We finally show that $O(n^2)$ samples are enough to get arbitrarily close to the optimal guarantee of around $0.745$ attainable when the distribution is known, see \autoref{thm:quadratic} in \autoref{sec:745}.
+This is achieved by mimicking the stopping rule that attains that bound, which uses a decreasing sequence of thresholds corresponding to conditional acceptance probabilities that increase over time, but using quantiles of the empirical distribution rather than the actual one.
+By discarding a constant initial fraction of the values, and using the inequality of \citet*{DKW} to show simultaneous concentration of all empirical quantiles, we reduce the number of required samples from $O(n^4)$ to $O(n^2)$ relative to the obvious approach that potentially stops on any of the values and uses Chernoff and union bounds to show concentration.

-In summary our results reveal a phase transition from secretary-like behavior to prophet-like behavior when going from $o(n)$ samples to $\Omega(n)$ samples, and show that $O(n^2)$ samples are equivalent to full knowledge of the distribution.
+Taken together our results reveal a phase transition from secretary-like to prophet-like behavior when going from $o(n)$ to $\Omega(n)$ samples, and show that $O(n^2)$ samples are equivalent to full knowledge of the distribution.